Probability and Statistics Concentration

 Jessica Jaynes, Assistant Professor of Mathematics, Statistical Methods and Applications, Experimental Design and Discrete Choice Experiments

 Andrew Loc Nguyen, Lecturer, MCMC, Simulation, Risk Management, Financial Derivatives, Actuarial Sciences, Statistical Software

-Kevin Nichols, Assistant Professor of Mathematics, Spatio-Temporal Statistics, Point Processes, Environmental Statistics
+Kevin Nichols, Associate Professor of Mathematics, Spatio-Temporal Statistics, Point Processes, Environmental Statistics

 Valerie Poynor, Assistant Professor of Mathematics, Bayesian Nonparametric Statistics, Survival Analysis, and Neoural Data Analysis

 Dwight Wynee, Lecturer, Statistical Methods in Biomedical Engineering